progressivis/progressivis/doc/custom_modules.md

 (change_management)=
 ### Managing Changes

-TODO

-`@process_slot` specifies that when the input slot "table" contains updated or deleted items (not created ones), the method `reset(self) -> None` should be called.
-This method is defined on line 23.
-The simplest strategy to use when an input table is modified is to restart the work from the beginning, forgetting the current "max" value.

-`@run_if_any` means that if any of the input slots are modified, then the method should run.
-This is the default behavior for modules.
-This decorator also prepares the `self.context` context manager that does a great deal of bookkeeping.
+ProgressiVis calls `run_step` iteratively on all the modules.
+When entering the method, it is necessary to know what has changed since the last call.
+All the progressive data structure of ProgressiVis provide this information through an internal mechanism.
+The slot holding a `PTable` can be queried to know the table lines that have been created, updated, and deleted.
+The mechanism is identical for a slot containing a `PDict`; each key is given an index so the change mechanism returns the number of keys created, updated, and deleted. `PIntSet` also keep track of its changes.

+In our example, we only deal with created items.
+If the table had been changed by removing items or updating the value of items, line 25 resets the slot.
+The slot starts anew, ignoring all the previous operations.
+The `Slot.update(int)` method will then update the slot, considering all the items in the table as created.

+Once the slot has been reset, the value of the result dictionary should also be updated to minus infinity to be recomputed correctly in the next step.

+This management of updated and deleted items is the simplest strategy to handle changes.
+It simply restarts the computation to the whole table.
+In many cases, better strategies are possible, but that one always works and can be used to start.

+Note that the result `PDict` not be created again because of the change manager: the next modules relies on the key order to correctly handle changes.
+Creating another PDict would change the key order and break the change management.

+### Partial Computation

-Since the `Max` module only deals with one input slot, the "table", the following lines extract the items of the table that have been modified since the last call to `run_step()`.
-These lines rely on the change management provided by ProgressiVis's progressive data structures.
+Since the `SimpleMax` module only deals with one input slot, the "table", lines 29-31 extract the items of the table that have been created since the last call to `run_step()`.
+This is our **chunk** of data to process.
+Note that the chunk extraction in line 31 does not copy values in the `PTable`, it creates a lightweight `PTableSelectedView`.

+Line 33 computes the maximum value of all the columns of the chunk.
+The `PTable.max()` method performs this operation and returns the results in a dictionary.
+This operation takes a time proportional to the size of the chunk.

+### Preparing the Output

+Lines 24-38 prepare the result of the module partial execution.
+The result should be stored in the `self.result` instance variable.
+This is handled by the `@def_output` declaration at line 12.
+The first time the module runs, the instance variable is `None` so line 35 creates the `PDict` from the `op` dictionary.
+If the `PDict` is already created, it is updated key by key by applying the `numpy.fmax` function between the current value in the result `PDict` and the new value in the `op` variable.

+### Update State and Speed

 The `run_step()` method can decide whether to let the module continue running or to stop it.
 When a module continues to run, it can be **blocked** or **ready**.
 A blocked module needs some input data to continue, whereas a ready module can be rescheduled without further testing by the scheduler.
 This is checked by the method `is_ready()`; if the module state is `state_ready`, the module is ready to go, if it is `state_blocked`, it becomes ready when one of its input slots has more data available.
 Otherwise, the module is not ready.